cloudfoundry/cf-networking-release/src/example-apps/cats-and-dogs/README.md

 A sample app to demonstrate communication between a frontend and a backend application.

+We're assuming that you've [deployed to BOSH lite](../../../docs/bosh-lite.md).
+If you've [deployed to AWS](../../../docs/aws.md) or another environment, substitute `bosh-lite.com` below with the domain name of your installation.

 ## Frontend
 The frontend serves a form at `http://frontend.bosh-lite.com/` that allows you to enter a backend URL whose contents will be fetched and rendered.